axelarnetwork/axelar-docs/pages/dev/gmp/gas-services/increase-gas.md

 ) external payable override;
 ```

-* In JavaScript, the SDK abstracts a method that can be invoked directly in a web application.
+- In JavaScript or TypeScript, the SDK abstracts a method that can be invoked directly in a web application.
-See SDK docs for [[Increase Native Gas Payment](/dev/axelarjs-sdk/tx-status-query-recovery#2-wip-increase-native-gas-payment)].
+  See SDK docs for [Increase Native Gas Payment](/dev/axelarjs-sdk/tx-status-query-recovery#21-native-gas-payment).

 ### `addGas`

 Pay additional gas to a transaction that needs it (referenced by its txHash) in any of Axelar's supported tokens on its EVM source chain.

-* In Solidity:
+- In Solidity:

 ```solidity
 function addGas(